logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz19/BUIDLn.md

 ![...kinda.
 Close enough](imgs/09b-new-sort-kinda.png)

-With the $PIVOTS-table updated, I can now (and I now DO get) recommendations for buy- and sell- pivot-arbitrage.
+With the $QUOTES-table updated, I can now (and I now DO get) recommendations for buy- and sell- pivot-arbitrage.

 ![sell BTC recommendation](imgs/09c-rekt-sell-BTC.png)